rafalkalita/spitter/README.md

 To test the specification.
 --------------------------

+1. Run MySQL database server (you cannot test the embedded database with an embedded server - because of two different database instances).
-1. First run embedded server
+2. Run embedded server
   gradle tomcatRun
-2. In intelliJ right click on the AnnotatedSpitterStoriesTest class and Run 'AnnotatedSpitterStoriesTest'.
+3. In spitter-specification project: a.) mvn test b.)
+In intelliJ right click on the AnnotatedSpitterStoriesTest class and Run 'AnnotatedSpitterStoriesTest'.
-Make sure your src/main/test directory is marked as 'Test Sources Root'.

 TODO: use gradle to run the stories